AntoniovanDijck/CAKE/README.md

 ## Key Contributions
 - Development of a structured knowledge extraction framework.
 - Integration of multi-modal data for improved LLM context-awareness.
-- Implementation of a FAISS-based retrieval mechanism.
+- Implementation of a FAISS-based vector database retrieval mechanism.
-- Exploration of knowledge graphs and their role in AI-driven decision-making.
+- Exploration of knowledge graphs and their role for Large Language Models.

 ## Results & Findings
 The framework successfully extracts and structures critical knowledge, leading to improved accuracy in LLM-generated responses.
-The FAISS-based retrieval system enhances real-time knowledge access for technical support applications, reducing dependency on static documentation for example.
+The FAISS-based retrieval system enhances real-time knowledge access for technical support applications, reducing dependency on static documentation or Retrieval Augmented Generation (RAG).

 ## Future Work
 - Further optimization of retrieval mechanisms.